mdtanker/polartoolkit/paper/paper.md

 ![Example map output from above code implemented in `PolarToolkit`.
 Water column thickness [@fretwellbedmap22013] beneath the ice shelves of Antarctica's Saunders Coast.
 Inset map shows figure location.
 Grounding line and coastlines shown by black line [@depoorterantarctic2013].
 Background imagery from LIMA [@bindschadlerlandsat2008].
 Colorbar histogram shows data distribution.](example_figure.png){ width=70% }

 # Acknowledgements
-I would like to acknowledge the support in the early stages of this project from Wei Ji Leong, who taught me many of the skills necessary for developing this package, as well as the team at PyGMT, Fatiando a Terra, and the community of Software Underground for all the technical support and providing open-source software which inspired this project.I greatly appreciate the suggestions from reviewers Penny How and Jessica Scheick.
+I would like to acknowledge the support in the early stages of this project from Wei Ji Leong, who taught me many of the skills necessary for developing this package, as well as the team at PyGMT, Fatiando a Terra, and the community of Software Underground for all the technical support and providing open-source software which inspired this project.
+I greatly appreciate the suggestions from reviewers Penny How and Jessica Scheick.

 # References